Linux Disk Management Terminology

 Partitions

 We cannot use a blank hard disk to store data.
 We can save data on it only when it has a file system.
 We can create a file system only on a partition.
-Therefore, if we want to use a hard disk, first, we need to create partitions on it.
+Therefore, if we want to use a hard disk, we must first create partitions.
 We can create a single partition or multiple partitions as per our requirements.

 Partitions provide the following benefits.

 They allow us to distinguish between different types of data.
-For example, we can save media contents on one partition and text contents on another partition.
+For example, we can save media content in one partition and text content in another.

 They allow us to customize the security policy.
-For example, we can define a high-security policy on the partition having the sensitive data and a normal security policy on the partition having the regular data.
+For example, we can define a high-security policy on the partition with sensitive data and a standard security policy on the partition with regular data.

 They allow us to create a backup strategy where only relevant portions of the OS are backed up.